ayeuhugyu/PepperBot/notes.md

   - all options are displayed in one embed
   - uses the new tutorial values
 - p/gpt has been renamed to p/conversation
+- brought back p/sendlog because of the new piping related commands

 **technical details:**